sarfraznawaz2005/visitlog/README.md

 ---

 Run `php artisan vendor:publish` to publish package's config and migration file.
-You should now have `visitlog.php` file published in `app/config` folder.
+You should now have `config/visitlog.php` file published.
 It will also publish migration file in `database/migrations` folder.

 Run `php artisan migrate` to create `visitlogs` table in your database.